miletovaa/metabolomics_lab_sop/README.md

 ## Repository Template

-In order to keep collaborativeness, mainetanance, scalability simple and clear, it is crucial to preserve consistency within the structure of the repositories.
+In order to keep collaborativeness, maintainance, scalability simple and clear, it is crucial to preserve consistency within the structure of the repositories.

 Template of the repository structure can be found [here](https://github.com/miletovaa/metabolomics_lab_template).